VyeFox/flowhash/README.md

 # FlowhHash

-A generic python3 hashing algorythm where the digest is executed as control flow instructions.
+A generic python3 hashing algorythm where the input is executed as control flow instructions.

 The way that the hash combines values together is definable by the user and partially determines the security of the hash.